Agar

 void AG_MutexUnlock (AG_Mutex *mutex)

 The AG_MutexInit() function initializes a mutex structure.
 AG_MutexInitRecursive() initializes a recursive mutex (a mutex with a reference count), which allows nested AG_MutexLock() calls.
-If the mutex cannot be allocated, a fatal error is raised.
-The AG_MutexTryInit() and AG_MutexTryInitRecursive() variants return an error code on failure.

 AG_MutexDestroy() frees all resources allocated for a mutex.